NeetuPal/language-website/README.md

 sudo apt-get update && \
 sudo apt-get install -y dotnet-sdk-8.0
 ```
-.csproj is for dependencies like which dotnet version
+.csproj is for dependencies like which dotnet version <br>
-.cs is for which ip and port app will run
+.cs is for which ip and port app will run <br>
+dotnet run

 ### Nodejs
 ---------